SerhiiKozachenko/express-blog/README.md

 express-blog
 ============

 Blog web app.
-Handy project to learn node.js and other technlogies.
+Handy project to learn node.js and other technologies.

 Technology stack
 ---------------